Why It Works

 The rice on the bottom of the cast iron pan gets crispy while the interior stays soft, the layers of melted cheese are gooey and stretchy, the top layer of rice dries and takes on a delightfully chewy character, and the chopped kimchi on top provides a much-needed hit of acidity and funk.
 Finally, the cheeses on top take on a bit of char under the broiler, so each bite packs a range of textures and flavors, all of them salty and good.

-- 3 ounces (85g) grated low-moisture mozzarella cheese (see note), divided
+3 ounces (85g) grated low-moisture mozzarella cheese (see notes), divided

 Preheat oven to 400°F (200°C).
 Grease a 10-inch cast iron pan with 1 tablespoon (15g) butter, making sure to fully cover both the bottom and the sides.

 In a medium mixing bowl, combine rice, gochujang, soy sauce, rice vinegar, and sliced scallion whites.
 Using a flexible spatula, mix thoroughly.

 Scrape half of rice mixture into buttered cast iron skillet and, using the bottom of a drinking glass or measuring cup, press down firmly to create a single even layer of seasoned rice.
 Distribute half of the mozzarella and Gruyère over the layer of rice, then scrape the rest of the rice mixture over grated cheese.
 Using the bottom of a drinking glass or measuring cup, press down firmly to create an even top layer of seasoned rice.
 Transfer pan to oven and cook for 35 minutes.

 Remove pan from oven.
 Turn off oven and turn broiler on high.
 While broiler preheats, top rice with chopped kimchi.
 Distribute remaining Gruyère and mozzarella over kimchi and sprinkle Cotija over the other cheeses.